kubernetes/enhancements/keps/sig-apps/4650-stateful-set-update-claim-template/README.md

 - What changes (in invocations, configurations, API use, etc.) is an existing cluster required to make on upgrade, in order to make use of the enhancement?
 -->

+No changes required to maintain previous behavior.

+To make use of the enhancement, user can update `volumeClaimTemplates` of existing StatefulSets.
+He can also update `volumeClaimUpdatePolicy` to `InPlace` in order to rollout the changes automatically.

 ### Version Skew Strategy